 Making The Pom Poms (Video Below) Using A Clover Pom Pom Maker

 Fold out the two arms on one side of the pom pom maker and hold them flush.
+For these pom poms pictured, I used 3 pieces of yarn cut at 6′ each and wrapped all three strands at one time using the largest pom pom maker.
 Hold the first set of 3 yarn strands onto the end with your thumb.
 There’s no need to tie them on, as you wrap the yarn, it will hold itself in place.

 Keep the yarn strands side by side so they aren’t twisted, and wrap around the two arms towards the center.
 Go back and forth from one side to the other until you run out of yarn.
 Fold that side in.
 Flip the pom pom maker over and repeat this process on the other side.